 Also, provide your reps effective sales technology to help them do more in less time and stay accountable to their clients and prospects.

 Accountability features like auto check-ins can give visibility to sales managers while removing multiple unnecessary steps for salespeople.
 Tools like this are essential for keeping on-the-go salespeople accountable, on task, and properly tracking activities.

 Cadence management is also incredibly important for a sales team.
 Whether your salespeople can quickly and effectively follow up with customers after calls or meetings can make or break your sales process.
 You might consider relying on tools that can follow-up with customers via email after a meeting or remind your sales team to make contact with a prospect that they haven’t heard from in a specified time.

 “Different salespeople are motivated in different ways.
 Some people are motivated by team-wide sales contests.
 Some are driven by quota achievement.
 Some are motivated by qualitative improvements.
 Some people are motivated by their impact on the organization.
 Some people are motivated by money.”

 – Dan Tyre, HubSpot @dantyre

-5. Discuss Wins and Losses As A Team
+5. Utilize Recurring Team Meetings to Discuss Wins and Losses

 If you want your team to feel accountable, you have to regularly provide feedback and openly recognize your team’s progress.
 Managing a sales team can’t be a “set and forget” relationship.
 For regular feedback to occur, progress has to be monitored and reviewed.